pcaversaccio/createx/README.md

 Factory smart contract to make easier and safer usage of the [`CREATE`](https://www.evm.codes/#f0?fork=shanghai) and [`CREATE2`](https://www.evm.codes/#f5?fork=shanghai) EVM opcodes as well as of [`CREATE3`](https://github.com/ethereum/EIPs/pull/3171)-based (i.e. without an initcode factor) contract creations.

+> [!IMPORTANT]
+> All the work has been done jointly by myself and [Matt Solomon](https://github.com/mds1) as a public good for our ecosystem.
+Public good software is not just code; it's the embodiment of collective progress, a testament to collaboration's power, and a canvas where innovation meets the needs of the many.
+I hope we can live up to these principles! 🫡

 > [!NOTE]
 > The [`CreateX`](./src/CreateX.sol) contract should be considered as maximally extensible.
 Be encouraged to build on top of it!
 The Solidity-based interface can be found [here](./src/ICreateX.sol).